-- It is mandatory for all teams to report to the Executive Committee the utilization of any TORO team websites & provide all log in information. - Use of the CMHA logo is prohibited without prior written approval form the President.
-Any use of this logo without written approval may be subject to legal action. - No unlawful copies of copyrighted or proprietary material (documents, music, photos, graphics, etc.) are to be used on the team's website. - o No offensive content is published on the team's website. - The team's website must not contain links to websites that promote products and services that are incompatible with the healthy image of our sport (i.e. Alcohol, Tobacco, Gambling, etc.) - A CMHA team website will not publish statistics on individual players without full approval of the head coach. - All guardians of players must sign the Parent/Guardian/Player Consent Form indicating that they give the team webmasters permission to release names, practice and game locations.
-The team /manager must keep the signed consent forms. - Webpages may be utilized only if access to the information is for "Team members only" and is controlled via a secure logon access. - Web pages must not contain the player's phone number, address, e-mail address or the names of other family members or friends. - Group pictures may be published on the team's website if the group consists of five people or more and all persons in photo have signed the parent/guardian/player consent form.
-The publication of individual player pictures is not recommended. - o Published e-mail addresses shall be restricted to those of team officials and of the webmaster. - The following disclaimer must appear boldly on the homepage of the website: "The
+- O It is mandatory for all teams to report to the Executive Committee the utilization of any TORO team websites & provide all log in information. - o CMHA will provide access to the team website to the Head Coach and Administrative Coordinator only.
+This access will only be for that current season and expires at the end of season or April 15 of each year. - O Use of the CMHA logo is prohibited without prior written approval from the President.
+Any use of this logo without written approval may be subject to legal action. - O No unlawful copies of copyrighted or proprietary material (documents, music, photos, graphics, etc.) are to be used on the team's website. - O No offensive content is published on the team's website. - O The team's website must not contain links to websites that promote products and services that are incompatible with the healthy image of our sport (i.e. Alcohol, Tobacco, Gambling, etc.) - o A CMHA team website will not publish statistics on individual players without full approval of the head coach. - O Web pages must not contain the player's phone number, address, e-mail address or the names of other family members or friends. - O Group pictures may be published on the team's website if the group consists of five people or more and all persons in photo have signed the parent/guardian/player consent form.
+The publication of individual player pictures is not recommended. - o Published e-mail addresses shall be restricted to those of team officials and of the webmaster. - o The following disclaimer must appear boldly on the homepage of the website: "The